sam-schmitt/blitz-exercise/README.md

 I've never used **TypeDB** before but that didn't stop me from reading into it.
 I was impressed by its marketing use-cases and saw why it would be a good fit for an exercise like this.
 I started to play with **TypeDB studio** to get a better grasp on how the data could be related.
 I wrote out and defined the schema for the Tree and it includes:

-- attributes to be owned by entities and relations
+- Attributes to be owned by entities and relations
-- entities for the trees and content
+- Entities for the trees and content
-- relations between parent nodes and their children
+- Relations between parent nodes and their children
-- relations between references and trees
+- Relations between references and trees
-- relations between nodes and their content
+- Relations between nodes and their content

 I then proceeded to sketch out the schema based on the JSON that my root state outputted from the client.
 I knew that linking to a DB would increase performance of the tree significantly, as you wouldn't need the entire state of the tree to exist on the client, only the visible nodes.
 So I designed the [schema](/src/typedb/tql/schema.tql) so that you would only ever need to make requests to smaller pieces of the root tree, and you could request the full tree as you went and expanded.